seboettg / citeproc-php

 Contribute Code

-You are a developer and you like to help developing new features or bug fixes?
-Fork citeproc-php, setup a workspace and send a pull request.
+Are you a developer who wants to help develop new features or fix bugs?
+Fork citeproc-php, set up a workspace, and send a pull request.

 $ git clone https://github.com/<yourname>/citeproc-php

-• Write a test case for your issue.
-My tests are based on the original test-suite.
-You can build custom (human-readable) test cases following the described Fixture layout.
+- Write a test case for your issue.
+The tests are based on the original test-suite.
+You can build custom human-readable test cases following the Fixture layout.

 $ cd <project-root>/tests/fixtures/basic-tests